This feature requires Author user level or higher.

-There is a limit on the amount of test emails you can send per campaign and per 24-hour period.
-If you've hit your test email sending limit, there are a few things you can do to continue testing your campaign.
+We encourage every MailChimp user to test each campaign before you send it.
+Note the limit on the number of test emails you can send per campaign and per 24-hour period.
+If you've hit your test email sending limit, try these tips to continue testing.

 General Testing Tips